The ocean came to Charlotte once.

 The toy above has a cool story that has nothing to do with hurricanes.

 But it has an ocean.
-This toy belonged to Elise first, then Marie.
+This toy belonged to Madison first, then Hayden.
 We tried to get rid of it – maybe 16 times.
-Grace had it, too.
+Camdyn had it, too.
 With it, they all learned words, facts, numbers and music from around the world.
 Across the globe and oceans and continents.

 If I have it my way, we’ll have it forever.